Portrait of Ommo Clark

 The technology gets the attention.
 The architecture decides what survives.

-My twenty years of operating experience are not a detail of my CV.
-They are the reason I think the way I do about AI strategy.
+My experience is not a detail of my CV.
+It has shaped how I think about technology and the way I do strategy and governance.
 I have made architectural decisions I had to live with for years afterwards.
 I know what it costs to put a badly designed system in front of users.
 I know what survives a regulatory audit and what does not.
 That is the foundation the strategy work rests on.

 Ommo Clark in a Lagos office, 2021